 With help from Luna, his horse, and Indriani, his daughter, Ridwan makes round to local schools in his village, three times a week.
 He also makes several stops in areas where people can gather and read the books.
 He lets people reading for free, and allows them to borrow the books, just like in actual library; using a simple notebook as recording tool.
 At first, he mostly brought books for children, such as folklore, comics, history books, and popular science.
-Lately, he has added popular novels, magazines, cookbooks, farming books, and many others.
+Lately, he added popular novels, magazines, cookbooks, farming books, and many others.
 According to him, farming-related books are huge hits among adults, since most of them are farmers.
 They use the books to help improving their works on crops, fish ponds, chicken coops, and cattle breeding.

 Ridwan said that people actually have huge interest in reading, but getting access to books is the main problem.
-His area does not have book store, and people cannot access books easily.
-Ridwan must ride motorbike to bigger town just to receive packages of donated books.
+His area does not have any book store, and people cannot access books easily.
+Ridwan must ride motorbike to town just to receive packages of donated books.
 Thankfully, his activities are getting more spotlight, especially since he regularly gives updates of his activities in his Facebook page, such as informing people whenever he gets donations (some donations from other countries have been starting to pour in).
 He has even started spreading his “reading virus” by putting books in local food stalls, so locals and tourists can read for free while waiting for their orders.
 He now operates his mobile library with three horses (although those horses are not his; Ridwan once voiced concern that his activities will be halted if the owner decides to sell his horses).
 His ultimate dream is to having his own permanent library.

 Perahu Pustaka, the Boat Library

 Around the same time with the birth of Kuda Pustaka, similar movement was initiated in South Sulawesi Province.
-In June 2015, Perahu Pustaka (lit.
-“Boat Library”) started its maiden voyage during Makassar International Writers Festival.
+In June 2015, Perahu Pustaka (“Boat Library”) started its maiden voyage during Makassar International Writers Festival.
 Initiated by Muhammad Ridwan Alimuddin and Nirwan Arsuka (who also got the idea from Kuda Pustaka), the boat library was deemed more appropriate for the area.
 There are many small islands off the South Sulawesi coast where people, especially children, cannot get access to books, because bookstores are only available in big mainland towns.